 Ask the Candidate

-In preparation for the March 7th Town Council election, the Sand Paper asked candidates about Town/County relations this week.
-This is the second and final candidate question on a topic of interest to Island residents.
-Their answers are printed here in reverse alphabetical order.
+In preparation for the March 7th election, the Sand Paper contacted Town Council candidates with a question regarding a topic of interest to Island residents.
+Their answers are printed here alphabetically.
 This week’s question:

 Ber Stevenson’s response:

 The new storm water system is supposedly designed to handle 7.21 inches of rainfall per 24-hour period.
 However, Tetra Tech (who engineered the system) has admitted that it does not know or guarantee if the system will actually work as designed.
 That is disturbing to me.

 Instead of continuing installation of this unproven storm water system, I think that we should wrap up the portion of the project currently under construction, and TEST THIS NEW SYSTEM BEFORE CONTINUING.
 I believe to do anything else would be potentially costly in time and money, neither of which our residents and businesses can afford.

 I will be very interested in what transpires on February 17 at the planned Town Hall workshop to discuss the remaining 30% of the Estero Boulevard project, which will address the plans for the south end of the Island.
 Hopefully these plans will be presented in detail, but simple enough, so that everyone in attendance will have a better idea of exactly where we stand for this remaining portion of the project.

 Bottom line is that I do not have much faith in the success of the storm water system that is currently being installed on Estero Boulevard, and do not think that we should complete installation of this system on the south end of the Island until we know how well it does (or does not) work by testing what has already been installed.